duanespeen/DocuSharp/README.md

 # DocuSharp
- A tool that uses the power of ChatGPT to generate documentation for your C# code
+ A tool that uses the power of ChatGPT to generate Annex D Documentation comments for your C# code

 ## Information
 **WORK IN PROGRESS**